 - Counsellors to ask permission for taking and storing notes (see footnote below).

 - To clarify duration (usually about an hour) and frequency of appointments.

 - Willing to consider referral within or outside of Reach if their own limitations or availability is realised.

 - Willing to communicate their training, experience, qualification and any counselling limitations where appropriate.

 - Will maintain all respectful boundaries.
-Not to give advice or normally act on behalf of counselees, though appropriate suggestions may be offered.
+Will not give advice or normally act on behalf of counsellees, though appropriate suggestions may be offered.

 - Are prepared to attend all arranged appointments or to inform as early as possible if unable to attend.
 (Some counsellors travel considerable distances and come in specifically for individual appointments – your consideration would be much appreciated).
 For any unattended appointments, without prior notice, you may be asked to contribute towards costs.